Wood burning stoves: what you need to know

 A third of the people we spoke to didn’t get any information about choosing the correct stove wattage when they bought theirs.
 Get the wrong wattage and your room will either be constantly stifling hot or not warm enough.

 Before you get an installer in to give you a quote and advice, it’s worth working the wattage out for yourself as a guide.
-To calculate it, multiply the height, width and length of your room together and divide this by 14.
+To calculate it, multiply the height, width and length of your room together, then divide this by 14.
 You can use our tool below to do this.

 This is just a guide.
 You should get an installer to check this and to give you advice before you buy.
 When you do, make sure they explain how they came to this (for example, what elements of your home they took into consideration) and what heat output it will give your room.